DUNE-DAQ/docs/docs/README.md

 # DUNE DAQ Software Documentation Home

+There are four DUNE DAQ software packages which are used to aid developers in creating packages designed for the DAQ itself:

-To learn how to build an existing software package repo, take a look at the [daq-buildtools documentation](packages/daq-buildtools/README.md)
+To learn how to build an existing software package, read the [daq-buildtools documentation](packages/daq-buildtools/README.md)

-To learn how to create a new package or modify the build of an existing one, take a look at the [daq-cmake documentation](packages/daq-buildtools/README.md)
+To learn how to create a new package or modify the build of an existing one, read the [daq-cmake documentation](packages/daq-buildtools/README.md)

-To learn about the standard development workflow, take a look [here](packages/daq-release/development_workflow_gitflow.md)
+To learn about the standard development workflow, read the [daq-release documentation](packages/daq-release/README.md), in particular [this page](packages/daq-release/development_workflow_gitflow.md)

-To learn about the C++ coding guidelines for DUNE DAQ package developers, go [here](packages/styleguide/README.md)
+To learn about the C++ coding guidelines for DUNE DAQ package developers, read [the styleguide](packages/styleguide/README.md)

 --------------

-To read the documentation for other packages, please click on one of the links below:
+For the other packages, please click on one of the links below:

 [appfwk](packages/appfwk/README.md) _home of_ daq_application _and tools for writing DAQModules_

 [cmdlib](packages/cmdlib/README.md) _interfaces for commanded objects_

-[daq-buildtools](packages/daq-buildtools/README.md) _scripts to set up a DUNE DAQ package development area_

-[daq-cmake](packages/daq-cmake/README.md) _CMake functions needed for DUNE DAQ packages_

-[daqdemos](packages/daqdemos/README.md) _demo modules and examples for DAQ applications_

-[daq-release](packages/daq-release/README.md) _manifest files for DUNE DAQ releases_

 [dataformats](packages/dataformats/README.md) _raw data reinterpretation utilities_